Shopify vs. Etsy: Which Is the Best?

 Dropshipping is an order fulfillment method in which you don’t keep an inventory and all your orders are directly fulfilled by the supplier.

 Shopify has become one of the most popular platforms for dropshippers.
-With the help of Oberlo (a Shopify app), you can directly import your products from AliExpress
+With the help of Oberlo (a Shopify app), you can directly import your products from AliExpress.

 Dropshipping on Etsy, however, isn’t that easy.
 The reason is that the platform isn’t really designed for dropshippers.
 It’s for designers to sell their handcrafted products under their own names.